My favorite transferrable card options

 Capital One

-My favorite Co-branded cards
+My favorite Co-branded card

 Currently, I only have 3 cobranded cards.
 The Marriott Bonvoy Brilliant Amex, The Hawaiian Airline card, and the American Airlines Barclay card.
 The Barclay AA card is great because it typically only requires a $1 minimum spend and pay the $99 annual fee, then you get the sign up bonus.
 However, they are doing away with this card as Citi will be the only cobranded AA card.
 With that being said, I have expanded more on why I LOVE my Marriott card below.